ALASKA 7 DAYS + Extensions

 • The general rule is casual, comfortable clothing that can be worn in layers.
 Even during summer, make sure you bring clothing that protects you against rain and wind.
 Comfortable walking shoes or water repellent hiking boots are essential.

-• For day cruises we recommend an extra layer including a scarf, hat and gloves, as it can be chilly on the boats.
+• For day cruises, bring an extra layer like a scarf, hat, and gloves because it can get cold on the boats.

 • Buy Bear Spray when you arrive.